Also Known As: Center Cut Striploin Roast; Manhattan Filet; Top Loin Petite Roast

 ** Percent Daily Values are based on a 2,000-calorie diet

-This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Phosphorus, Zinc, and Selenium; and a good source of Iron, and Potassium.
+This ingredient is an excellent source of Protein, Niacin, Vitamin B6, Vitamin B12, Zinc, and Selenium; and a good source of Phosphorus.